 Dr. Suzanne Elayan PhD., MA., BA.

-Currently Suzanne is designing and building a new ontology for an SSHRC funded project.
-The project, (a collaboration between Loughborough University, Canadian academics and commercial partners) examines the possibility of making use of social media for measuring stress-levels in urban environments.
+Currently Suzanne is designing and building a new ontology for an EU funded project: Novel Empowering Solutions and Technologies for Older People to Retain Everyday Life Activities.
+Suzanne also designed and built the STRESscapes ontology, for an SSHRC funded project.
+The project, (a collaboration between Loughborough University, Canadian academics and commercial partners) examined the possibility of making use of social media for measuring stress-levels in urban environments.
 She also worked as a research associate on an EPSRC institutional sponsorship grant investigating linguistic expressions related to mental health issues on Twitter and has received funding from DHCSTC / DSTL as a co-investigator to fund the study on prevalence of sarcasm and irony in social media communications.

 Suzanne teaches subjects related to ontologies and taxonomies at Loughborough University and co-supervises a PhD student whose project explores mental health and social media.

 Suzanne is also interested in gender studies and cultural studies, with publications in these areas.